 - I can, however, order an actual pizza minus the cheese.
 I prefer having cheese of course, but at least I’m not that poor family member that’s eating breadsticks and marinara only.

-I lost 10 lbs during the first 6 months into my vegan diet.
+I lost 10 lbs during the first 6 months of switching to a plant-based diet.

 - It was a really big diet change for me who ate anything and everything she liked previous.
 I’m not going to lie, I have a very big sweet tooth, and a natural palette for rich fatty foods.
 I used to only purchase full fat, never reduced-fat or fat-free products.
 I still do, just now it’s the vegan version.